Minimal models for $g-2$ and dark matter confront asymptotic safety

 Explicit expressions for the parameters $B_Y$ and $B_2$ in \reftable{tab:models} can be found in Appendix~\ref{app:RGEs}.
-They are related to the one-loop beta function of the gauge couplings: \be \frac{dg_Y}{dt}=\frac{g_Y^3}{16\pi^2}B_Y \ee \be \frac{dg_2}{dt}=\frac{g_2^3}{16\pi^2}B_2\,. \ee Only the three models underlined are consistent with AS, as in all other cases we observe that either $B_Y$ is too large to allow $g_Y$ to remain perturbative below the Planck scale, or that $B_2>0$, so that $g_2$ is not asymptotically free.
-The renormalization group equations (RGEs) of the three models underlined in \reftable{tab:models}, and the explicit values of their relevant parameters are also presented in Appendix~\ref{app:RGEs}.
+They are related to the one-loop beta function of the gauge couplings: \be \frac{dg_Y}{dt}=\frac{g_Y^3}{16\pi^2}B_Y \ee \be \frac{dg_2}{dt}=\frac{g_2^3}{16\pi^2}B_2\,. \ee Only the five models underlined are consistent with AS, as in all other cases we observe that either $B_Y$ is too large to allow $g_Y$ to remain perturbative below the Planck scale, or that $B_2>0$, so that $g_2$ is not asymptotically free.
+The renormalization group equations (RGEs) of the five models underlined in \reftable{tab:models}, and the explicit values of their loop coefficients are also presented in Appendix~\ref{app:RGEs}.

-In model $M_1$ the heavy electrically charged lepton, $E$, and the charged component of the doublet $F$ mix after EWSB, generating two VL fermions that couple to the muon\cite{Kowalska:2017iqv,Calibbi:2018rzv}.
+In model $M_1$ the heavy electrically charged lepton, $E$, and the charged component of the doublet $F$ mix after EWSB, generating two VL fermions that couple to the muon\cite{Kowalska:2017iqv,Calibbi:2018rzv,Kawamura:2020qxo}.
 The mass matrix takes the form

 and is diagonalized in the usual way by two unitary matrices, $U$ and $V$, such that the diagonal matrix $\mathcal{D}=U^{\dag} \mathcal{M} V$\,.
 The NP particle content includes a complex neutral scalar of mass $m_S$, the two heavy aforementioned charged fermions of mass approximately (but not exactly) equal to $m_E$ and $m_{F}$, and one heavy Dirac neutrino of mass $m_{F}$.
 The required enhancement in \gmtwo\ is provided by the coupling of the scalar field to the charged heavy leptons $j=1,2$ via $y_L^{1j\mu}=Y_L U^{\dag}_{j1}$, $(y_R^{1j\mu})^{\ast}=Y_R V_{2j}$.